uvaaland/cig_llnl_workshop/prepare_data.md

       Station    Network    Latitude(degrees)    Longitude(degrees)    Elevation(m)    Burial(m)

-  For the South Napa earthquake, the `STATIONS` file has 349 number of stations:
+  For the South Napa earthquake, the `STATIONS` file has ??? stations:

       A22        GY       37.9293     58.1125     662.9    21.8
       AAE        IU        9.0292     38.7656    2442.0     0.0